Rajpratik71/linux-manPages/runuser.md

        runuser [options] [-] [user [argument...]]

 DESCRIPTION
        runuser  allows  to run commands with a substitute user and group ID.
-       If the option -u is not given, it falls back to  su-compatible  seman‐ tics  and  a  shell  is executed.
+If the option -u is not given, it falls back to su-compatible semantics and a shell is executed.
 The difference between the commands runuser and su is that runuser does not ask for a password (because it may be executed by the root user only) and it uses a different PAM configuration.
 The command runuser does not have to be installed with set-user-ID permissions.

        If the PAM session is not required then recommended solution is to use setpriv(1) command.

-       When called without arguments, runuser defaults to running an interac‐ tive shell as root.
+       When called without arguments, runuser defaults to running an interactive shell as root.

        For  backward  compatibility,  runuser  defaults  to not change the current directory and to only set the environment variables HOME and SHELL (plus USER and LOGNAME if the target user is not root).
 This version of runuser uses PAM for session management.

 OPTIONS
        -c, --command=command
               Pass command to the shell with the -c option.

        -f, --fast
               Pass -f to the shell, which may or may not be useful depending on the shell.

        -g, --group=group
               The primary group to be used.
 This option is allowed for the root user only.

        -G, --supp-group=group
               Specify a supplemental group.
 This option is available to the root user only.
-The  first specified supplementary group is also used as a primary group if the option --group is  unspeci‐ fied.
+The first specified supplementary group is also used as a primary group if the option --group is unspec‐ ified.

        -, -l, --login
               Start the shell as a login shell with an environment similar to a real login:

                  o      clears all the environment variables except for TERM

                  o      initializes the environment variables HOME, SHELL, USER, LOGNAME, PATH

                  o      changes to the target user's home directory

                  o      sets argv[0] of the shell to '-' in order to make the shell a login shell

        -m, -p, --preserve-environment
               Preserve the entire environment, i.e. it does not set HOME, SHELL, USER nor LOGNAME.
 The option is ignored if the option --login is specified.

        -s, --shell=shell
               Run the specified shell instead of the default.
 The shell to run is selected according to the following rules, in order:

                  o      the shell specified with --shell

                  o      the shell specified in the environment variable SHELL if the --preserve-environment option is used

                  o      the shell listed in the passwd entry of the target user

                  o      /bin/sh

-              If  the  target user has a restricted shell (i.e. not listed in /etc/shells) the --shell option and the SHELL environment vari‐ ables are ignored unless the calling user is root.
+              If the target user has a restricted shell (i.e. not listed in /etc/shells) the --shell option and the SHELL environment variables are ignored unless the calling user is root.

        --session-command=command
               Same as -c , but do not create a new session.
 (Discouraged.)